JohLeo/project-business-site/README.md

 # Business Site

-Group project with Vera, Johanna, Hanna and Camilla (Bootcamp introdays Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+Group project with Vera, Johanna, Hanna and Camilla (Bootcamp introdays)

 ## The problem